Guiding principles in project management: Brooks` Law

 Why additional resources are not always helpful

-Actually, it would be quite simple: if more resources are added to a delayed project, logic says that the project can then also be completed more quickly.
+It would actually be quite simple: if more resources are added to a delayed project, logic says that the project can then also be completed more quickly.
 But the well-meaning intention often fails, especially in more advanced phases of a project.
-This is where Brooks’ Law applies.
+This is where Brooks’ Law strikes.

 What is Brooks’ Law?